 And it is an exceedingly odd event, when you think about it.

 What other marathon happens on a Monday?
-What other road race causes a major league baseball game to start in the morning, and no one in the city thinks that’s strange?
+What other road race causes a major league baseball game to start at 11:00 a.m., and no one in the city thinks that’s strange?
 In what other event would a former winner, 49 years removed from his day of glory, run the race and hand out those funny, homemade, beautiful cards, and in what other event would there be a good chance that most of the 1.5 million potential recipients of the card would recognize the name of that ancient runner?

 Boston is unique because it clearly has become (or always was) something much more than a footrace, and yet, it has never quite lost its soul as an uncommonly interesting competition.
 All the spectacle — the costumes, bandits, stunts, screaming women (and men) at Wellesley, drunken men (and women) at BC — have not managed to drown out the simple proposition that anyone who runs from Hopkinton to Boston on Patriot’s Day is, for that one glorious day, the pride of the office, the school, the family.

 Every year I ask the kids on my team if they know anyone running the marathon.
-They always have an uncle or a friend of the family running, and a surprisingly large number of them will be out there on the course somewhere, waiting with a hand-made sign for that moment when their runner comes by.
+They always have an aunt, and uncle, or a friend of the family running, and a surprisingly large number of them will be out there on the course somewhere, waiting with a hand-made sign for that moment when their runner comes by.

 Boston Marathon Day reminds me of Thanksgiving.
 Every family has its traditions; some years, everyone shows up to be part of well-worn rituals, while other years, life’s little challenges make it impossible for the whole clan to congregate as they once did.